dollardhingra/dollardhingra.github.io/_posts/2021-09-12-python-code-quality-tools.md

 ### It is easy to read, maintain, and extend
-Finally, let's consider that a code does what is supposed to do, and it does not contain any defects or problems.
-But, the code is not easy to read, maintain and extend.

 Robert C. Martin in his book [Clean Code](https://www.oreilly.com/library/view/clean-code-a/9780136083238/) says:

 >Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code.
 Because this ratio is so high, we want the reading of the code to be easy, even if it makes the writing harder.

 Therefore, code readability is a very important factor in code quality.
+A code which is readable makes it easier to maintain and extend.

 ## Style guide: following the conventions